jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

 #.
 Recheck all of the C>=0 controls.
 You have now verified, as much as you can, that
     the EFA analysis is giving you reasonable results.

-    *   *Reminder:* Here are the verification steps we have carried out, and you should carry out every time you do EFA:
+#.  *Reminder:* Here are the verification steps we have carried out, and you should carry
+    out every time you do EFA:

         #.
 Confirm that your selected ranges correspond to the start points of the
             Forward and Backward EFA values (Steps 12-13).

         #.
 Confirm that your chi-squared plot is close to 1, without any major
             spikes (Step 21).

         #.
 Confirm that your concentrations are not significantly altered by
             constraining the concentration to be positive (Steps 22-23).

 #.
 Click the “Save EFA Data (not profiles)” to save the EFA data, including the SVD,
     the Forward and Backward EFA data, the chi-squared, and the concentration, along with information about the selected ranges and the rotation method used.

 #.
-Click the “Done” button to send the scattering profiles to the Main Plot.
+Click the “Done” button to send the scattering profiles to the Profiles Plot.

 #.
-In the main RAW window, go to the Manipulation control tab and the Main plot.
+In the main RAW window, go to the Profiles control tab and the Profiles plot.
 If
-    it is not already, put the Main plot on a semi-Log or Log-Log scale.
+    it is not already, put the Profiles plot on a semi-Log or Log-Log scale.

     |efa_profiles_png|